QuentindiMeo/goodnight.py/.github/ISSUE_TEMPLATE/documentation-request.md

 A clear and concise description of what the problem is.
 Ex.
 I really don't understand what happens when [...]

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the documentation request here.